Minagoroshi/LuvFramework/README.md

 ## 🚧 THIS FRAMEWORK IS UNDER DEVELOPMENT 🚧

 # Luv Framework
-Luv Framework is a malware framework that is designed to be used by malware researchers specifically targeting Windows machines
+Luv Framework is a framework for developing pen-testing software to be used by researchers specifically targeting Windows machines